kimjoonghokim/Ender3BioEdition/README.md

 # Features:
  coming soon, so keep an eye out ;)
+ (our project is complete, and the STLs are uploaded, we are currently working on documentation, but we are a bit swamped because of school!)

 # How to Get Started:
+ coming soon, so keep an eye out ;)

+# For the Future:
  coming soon, so keep an eye out ;)